connectwithvanshika/customer_churn_prediction/README.md

 When a user enters customer details in the UI and clicks **Run Churn Prediction**, the system performs the following steps:

+**Milestone 1 (ML Prediction):**

 1. Categorical features are encoded using the saved `encoders.pkl`
 2. Feature order is aligned using `feature_order.pkl`
 3. Numerical features are scaled using `scaler.pkl`
 4. The trained `XGBoost` model generates churn probability
 5. The saved threshold (`threshold.pkl`) is applied

+**Milestone 2 (Agentic AI):**

+6. Churn probability is passed to the LangGraph agent
+7. Risk Node classifies risk level and identifies churn reasons
+8. Retrieval Node queries the FAISS vector database for matching strategies
+9. Planning Node sends context to Groq LLM (LLaMA 3.3-70B) for structured output
-6. The final churn prediction and confidence score are displayed in the UI
+10. Final JSON output is parsed and displayed in the UI

 This ensures prediction consistency between training and deployment environments.